kyaiooiayk/Ipython/README.md

 - To remove one env use: `jupyter kernelspec uninstall name_of_env_not_needed`

 ## How to install Jupyter extentions
 - Run this command to install notebook extensions: `pip install jupyter_contrib_nbextensions && jupyter contrib nbextension install`.
-If you get an error like this `Permission denied: '/usr/local/share'` try this instead as suggested [here](https://github.com/Calysto/matlab_kernel/issues/68): `jupyter_contrib_nbextensions && jupyter contrib nbextension install --user`
+If you get an error like this `Permission denied: '/usr/local/share'` try this instead as suggested [here](https://github.com/Calysto/matlab_kernel/issues/68): `pip install jupyter_contrib_nbextensions && jupyter contrib nbextension install --user`
 - Start up a Jupyter Notebook and navigate to the new Nbextensions tab:
 ![image](https://user-images.githubusercontent.com/89139139/150533233-ddc25295-9f2b-43b6-aea0-305cb0a497cd.png)
 - If you don’t see a tab, open a notebook and click Edit > nbextensions config.